Scotch101Tape/TI89-Snek/README.md

  - A 2 element list of numbers named **snekst** (this is the start position of the snake)

 ### Stats
 This game is written in [TI-BASIC](https://en.wikipedia.org/wiki/TI-BASIC), and is about 120 lines of code overall.
 I created it over the course of ~3 1/2 hours of work.
-I've been creating games on the TI-89 for about a year (June 2021).
+I've been creating games on the TI-89 for about a year.